DangerCove/DCOAboutWindow/README.md

 # Overview

-`DCOAboutWindow` is a replacement for the standard About dialog.
+DCOAboutWindow is a replacement for the standard About dialog.

 It adds the option to open acknowledgements and visit the website by clicking a button.

 ![DCOAboutWindow in action](https://raw.github.com/DangerCove/DCOAboutWindow/master/screenshots/DCOAboutWindow.jpg)

+## Showing acknowledgments

+You can point to and maintain a custom `Acknowledgments.rtf` file, or you can use a script like [Acknowledge](https://github.com/DangerCove/Acknowledge) to generate it for you.

 # Setup